ublue-os/website/docs/blog/posts/bazzite-buzz-04.md

 `rpm-ostree rebase ostree-image-signed:docker://ghcr.io/ublue-os/bazzite-ally:latest` for KDE Plasma or `rpm-ostree rebase ostree-image-signed:docker://ghcr.io/ublue-os/bazzite-ally-gnome:latest` for GNOME.
 You are now rebasing to the ally image.
 After it has finished rebasing then reboot the device.
 Be aware that it may have issues, but please report them on our [Github Issue Tracker](https://github.com/ublue-os/bazzite/issues).

 We also now support Framework, Lenovo, and ASUS devices with their own special images.
-Generic controller support for handheld PCs with our addition of hanygccs which should improve controller support.
+Generic controller support for handheld PCs with our addition of `hanygccs`.
 In addition, Tailscale now has support out of the box and the GNOME images include the Tailscale status extension too.
 Fleek is temporary removed until non-interactive installer is finished.
 KDE images can now share their screen properly on Wayland with the inclusion of xwaylandbridge.
 We also added `android-udev-rules` to the base image and a `just` command to add scrcpy.
 This can also give you access to [guiscrcpy](https://guiscrcpy.srev.in/) to mirror your Android phone.

 ![](https://hackmd.io/_uploads/SyQMrBCkp.png)